Explore

 Arnarnes is the outermost point of Skutulsfjörður and offers fantastic views over Ísafjörður and surroundings.
 Arnarnes is also an amazing place to capture photos of the midnight sun during the summer months an the phenomenal Northern Lights during winter.
 The road by Arnarnes continues on through the first tunnel made in Iceland through Arnarneshamar, a steep basalt cliff.
 The tunnel was made in 1948 but officially opened in 1949 when the road was opened.

 One of Europes biggest bird cliffs, a home to birds in unfathomable numbers.
 This westernmost point of Iceland is really a line of several cliffs, 14 kilometres long and up to 441 m high.
 And it's as steep as it gets, dizzyingly so.
 Safe from foxes, the birds are fearless, and provide stunning photographic opportunities from close range.
-Bird photography for dummies, you might say.
-The puffins are particularly tame and are the ones frequenting the grassy, higher part of the cliffs.
+The puffins are the ones frequenting the grassy, higher part of the cliffs.

 But look out, the edges are fragile and loose and the fall is high.
 Látrabjarg is thus deservedly the most visited tourist attraction in the Westfjords.
 The cliffs are easily accessible by car and when you're there, a walk along the cliffs awaits.
 The whirling sensation will not fade, and neither will the memories.

 In Vigur you find the smallest post office in Iceland, as well as the only windmill and beautifully renewed houses.